 If you've got lots of floors to clean, we've tested cordless cleaners that last for longer than this and cost less.
 To see which models last the longest - without compromising on cleaning power - see our list of the best cordless vacuum cleaners.

-Cordless vacuum cleaner reviews for 2016
+Cordless vacuum cleaner reviews

-We're currently testing the Vax SlimVac Total Home, along with 12 other cordless vacuum cleaners.
+We've tested the Vax SlimVac Total Home, along with 12 other cordless vacuum cleaners.
 These include the similar-style Hoover Freedom 22V FD22G, and the latest Gtech Air Ram model - the Mk2.